[Back to Dan West's Homepage]

 DIED: 7/14/2005

 PROFILE: I looked all over the area for a another Dutch rabbit after one of my previous rabbits died.
 I couldn't find one anywhere.
 I visited a pet store where they said this rabbit was just brought in because a family couldn't care for him anymore.
 They had no other info about him.
-He turned out to be the best behaved rabbit I have ever owned.
+He turned out to be one of the best behaved rabbits I have ever owned.
 He used his litter box faithfully and loved to chew sticks from a pear tree.
 He seemed happy all the time.
 He was stricken down by pasteurella in summer 2005.

 NAME: Fumble